cecat/CeC-HA-Addons/addons/yamcam3/README.md

   reporting_threshold: 0.5      # Reporting threshold for sound class scores (default 0.4)
   top_k: 10                     # Number of top scoring classes to analyze (default 10)
   report_k: 3                   # Number of top scoring groups or classes to report (default 3)
-  use_groups: true              # Default true, report by group rather than the original YAMNet classes
+  use_groups: true              # Default true, report by group rather than the original
+                                # YAMNet classes
   log_level: DEBUG              # Default INFO.
 In order of decreasing verbosity:
                                 # DEBUG->INFO->WARNING->ERROR->CRITICAL
 mqtt:
   host: "x.x.x.x"               # Your MQTT server (commonly the IP addr of your HA server)
   port: 1883                    # Default unless you specifically changed it in your broker
   topic_prefix: "yamcam/sounds" # adjust to your taste
-  client_id: "yamcam"           # adjust to your taste
+  client_id: "yamcam"           # adjust to your taste (a "3" will be appended to avoid
+                                # colliding with Yamcam2 (which also uses this file) and
+                                # confusing MQTT.
   user: "mymqttusername"        # your mqtt username on your broker (e.g., Home Asst server)
   password: "mymqttpassword"    #         & password

+# sound event parameters

+window_detect: 5                # Number of samples (~1s each) to examine to determine
+                                #   if a sound is persistent.
+persistence: 2                  # Number of detections within window_detect to consider
+                                #   a sound event has started.
+decay: 10                       # Number of waveforms without the sound to consider
+                                #   the sound event has stopped.

+# Sound sources
 # examples of Amcrest and UniFi NVR camera rtsp feeds

 cameras:
   doorfrontcam:
     ffmpeg: